eususu/lite-llm-client/README.md

 ## Future version
 - [ ] support multimodal (image and text)
+- [ ] apply opentelemetry in async functions

+- [x] `2024-11-01` apply opentelemetry in sync functions

 ## 0.1.2
 - [x] `2024-10-25` fix exception when use new model name as str type

 ## 0.1.0
 - [x] `2024-07-21` support OpenAI